David Crews: Leopard Gecko

 He is a pioneer in the relatively new field (actually rebirth) of phenotypic plasticity, or the process by which the environment induces different phenotypes from a given genotype.
 When considering that species without sex chromosomes possess all of the genes necessary to develop the phenotype of both sexes, it becomes apparent that the process of sex determination and sexual differentiation represents a form of phenotypic plasticity.
-Using the leopard gecko (E. macularius) as the animal model system, Dr. Crews determined how the experience of temperature during a narrowly defined period of embryogenesis affects the total phenotype of the adult organism, accounting for much of the variation observed among individuals in morphology, growth, endocrinology, neural activity, and neuroanatomy.
+Using the leopard gecko (E. macularius) as the animal model system, Crews determined how the experience of temperature during a narrowly defined period of embryogenesis affects the total phenotype of the adult organism, accounting for much of the variation observed among individuals in morphology, growth, endocrinology, neural activity, and neuroanatomy.
 Some sociosexual behaviors and brain measures are affected directly by incubation temperature, whereas both incubation temperature as well as gonadal sex influences others.

 Epigenetics

-In the past decade Dr. Crews made seminal contributions to the emerging area of behavioral epigenetics.
-He was the first to demonstrate that behavioral differences among genetically modified mice may be exaggerated or blurred by the postnatal environment.
+Crews was the first to demonstrate that behavioral differences among genetically modified mice may be exaggerated or blurred by the postnatal environment.
 For example, mice develop in litters of varying sex ratios and genotypes, and it is possible that some of the diagnostic behavioral characteristics may result from an interaction of the sex ratio and genotype ratio of the litter.
 By varying sex ratios and genotypes, he was able to show that the diagnostic behavioral characteristics and their underlying neural activity result from an interaction of sex and genotype ratio of the litter.
 This type of work calls attention to the need for researchers using genetically modified animal models to consider the context in which the phenotypes emerge.